Static Site Hosting With a CDN

 - Choose where you would like to host your generated static site files (e.g. Amazon S3, KeyCDN Push Zone, sub-domain on existing origin server, etc.).

-- Certain DNS providers have solutions such as NS1’s Alias record or Cloudflare’s CNAME Flattening which allows you to point the root domain to a zone alias.
+- Certain DNS providers have solutions such as Cloudflare’s CNAME Flattening which allows you to point the root domain to a Zone Alias.
 This method masquerades the CNAME record as an A record.